What Is Rounded Shoulders Posture?

 We must perform at least 8 repetitions per side of this exercise.

 To these exercises, a training plan for core strengthening and postural reeducation exercises should be added.
 We recommend that these exercises must be supervised by a health professional / Physiotherapist.
-Get in touch with one of our health professionals in our Manchester physio clinic, to verify that they are done correctly.
+Get in touch with one of our health professionals at MY Sports Injury Manchester physiotherapy clinic, to verify that they are done correctly under the right supervision